catfan/Medoo/README.md

 * **Compatible** - Supports MySQL, MSSQL, SQLite, MariaDB, PostgreSQL, Sybase, Oracle, and more.

-* **Friendly** - Works well with every PHP framework, like Laravel, Codeigniter, Yii, Slim, and framework that are supporting singleton extension or composer.
+* **Friendly** - Works well with every PHP framework, like Laravel, Codeigniter, Yii, Slim, and frameworks that are supporting singleton extension or composer.

 * **Free** - Under the MIT license, you can use it anywhere, whatever you want.